dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 Module2f also needs the synthetic instance_id in order to append the proper tags to the ghost registry_entry.

-For example, in the resurrection_install_tomcat function that actually resurrects the ghost ip:
+For example, in the resurrection_install_tomcat function that actually resurrects the ghost ip uses instance_id to determine if a tag of no_instance_id_context and missing_instance_id needs to be added to the tags for that registry_entry

 ```
     # Annotate ghost context if instance_id is None (for analytics transparency)